Twelve-inch single: Jamaican roots

-Pre-disco
+1970s format resurgence

 In March 1970, Cycle/Ampex Records test-marketed a twelve-inch single by jazz-pop guitarist Buddy Fite, featuring "Glad Rag Doll" backed with "For Once in My Life", both from his self-titled debut album issued in 1969.
 Subtitled 'The world's first 12-inch single!', the experiment aimed to energize the struggling singles market, offering a new option for consumers who had stopped buying traditional singles.
 The record was pressed at 33 rpm, with identical run times to the seven-inch 45 rpm pressing of the single and album, but with a large runoff area.
 Several hundred copies were made available for sale for 98 cents each at two Tower Records stores in California.
+Ampex also serviced a promo for Canadian act Young titled "Goin' In The Country" during 1971, the accompanying promotional note proclaiming the record as 'the biggest Canadian single ever.'.

 Shelter Records evidently liked the format enough to use it a few times to promote artists in the US and Australia - they serviced a test pressing of Leon Russell's "It's A Hard Rain's Gonna Fall" backed with "Me And Baby Jane" to radio stations in July 1971, the first track from his Leon Russell and the Shelter People album, with the flip side from his Carney album.
 Shelter later issued another promotional single "Lowdown in Lodi"/"Me and My Guitar" by Freddie King in 1972 with the tracks taken from his Texas Cannonball LP.

+Another early twelve-inch single was released in 1973 by soul/R&B musician/songwriter/producer Jerry Williams, Jr. a.k.a.
+Swamp Dogg.
+Twelve-inch promotional copies of "Straight From My Heart" were released on his own Swamp Dogg Presents label (Swamp Dogg Presents #501/SDP-SD01, 33+1⁄3 r.p.m.), with distribution by Jamie/Guyden Distribution Corporation.
+It was manufactured by Jamie Record Co. of Philadelphia, Pennsylvania.
+The B-side of the record is blank.

+Disco era

+The disco twelve-inch record came into being from several key developments: